The $900 billion packaging industry is booming

 Each individual piece of plastic packaging is cheap, which is why brands use it with such reckless abandon.
 But collectively, all the plastic wrap and mailers and bottles and cans amount to big business.
 Today, the packaging sector generates $900 billion in annual revenues worldwide, according to McKinsey.
 For comparison, this is about half of the size of the global footwear and apparel industry.
 Packaging manufacturers have every incentive to keep growing, even as consumers begin to become aware of how unsustainable packaging is.

 McKinsey says that the packaging industry is on track to keep growing at a rate of 3.1% annually from now until 2022.
-A full 70% of this growth is coming from emerging markets, where a rising middle class is increasingly looking for the convenience that single use plastic provides.
-While growth in North America is only going to increase by 1.2% annually, China and India are growing at a rate of 5.2% and 5.8% annually during this time.
+A full 70% of this growth is coming from emerging markets, where a rising middle class is increasingly looking for the convenience that single-use plastic provides.
+While growth in North America is only going to increase by 1.2% annually, China and India are growing at rates of 5.2% and 5.8% annually during this time.
 Retail is growing quickly in these markets.
 In China, retail sales are already 80% higher than in the United States.

 Even though awareness about the environmental consequences of plastic is growing, McKinsey reports that many consumers are not willing to pay more for more sustainable packaging.
 Companies that want to better accommodate consumers must find cost-effective ways to develop eco-friendly packaging, the report concludes.
 This won’t be easy, and indeed, these changes tend to be incremental.
 For instance, retailers and brands are increasingly using packaging with a higher percentage of recycled content.
 This is a small step in the right direction, but it will not dramatically decrease worldwide packaging waste any time soon.

 Consumers’ desire for eco-friendly packaging is competing with our desire for even more convenience.
-McKinsey found that consumers primarily want packaging that makes their lives even easier.
+McKinsey found that consumers primarily want packaging that makes their lives easier.
 In the food category, for instance, there’s plenty of demand for on-the-go, resealable, and microwave-ready packaging.
 And globally, the demand for ready meals is expected to grow by 20.5% between 2017 and 2022.
 As a result, packaging companies are investing in developing even more kinds of packaging, which is only fueling the industry further.

-Clogged Oceans
+Clogged oceans

-According to the consulting group by 2025, 250 million metric tons of plastic are expected to end up in the oceans unless companies and governments act soon.
+According to the consulting group, by 2025, 250 million metric tons of plastic are expected to end up in the oceans unless companies and governments act soon.
 Without action, the ocean will contain one ton of plastic for every three tons of fish.
-And since marine animals often mistake plastic for food.
+And marine animals often mistake plastic for food.
 When they consume plastic, they can choke or die of indigestion.
-But if they do not, those fish end up in the food chain.
+But if they don’t, those fish end up in the food chain.
 Studies are beginning to reveal that humans are consuming tiny particles of plastic, which is toxic for our livers.

 All in all, McKinsey’s data-dense report paints a picture of an industry that is booming.
 Even though consumers are beginning to understand how devastating all of this packaging is, they’re largely unwilling to sacrifice cost or convenience for the sake of the planet.
-That’s a shame because, as McKinsey points out, the the packaging industry has a history of innovating to cater to changing consumer preferences.
+That’s a shame because, as McKinsey points out, the packaging industry has a history of innovating to cater to changing consumer preferences.
 That’s how we got soda cans and TV dinners.
 If we put pressure on the packaging manufacturers to come up with more sustainable solutions—and we’re willing to pay for them—history suggests that the industry could rise to the challenge.